top of page

 Food exploration can get messy, but that's a positive sign that your child is engaging with their meal.
 Choose an easy-to-clean surface and involve your child in cleaning up after mealtime.

-Tools for Fussy Eaters #3 Posture and Positioning - Creating a Comfortable Eating Environment
+Tools for Fussy Eaters No. 3 Posture and Positioning - Creating a Comfortable Eating Environment

 This is a really important aspect that often gets overlooked.
 Sometimes a child's lack of eating is not based on sensory or swallowing difficulties but instead because they don't have the appropriate positioning for eating.
 When our feet aren't touching the floor,